Anirudhrawat/App-Script-Template/README.md

 # Custom Gmail Template with Google Apps Script
+by Anirudh Singh Rawat

 This repository allows you to create your own custom Gmail template using the Google Apps Script provided.